newrelic/newrelic-agent-control/docs/README.md

                             └── newrelic-infra.yaml
 ```

-The Agent Control parses both its own configuration and agents values files to replace placeholders, and then SA then persists all these auto-generated files.
+Agent Control parses both its own configuration and agents values files to replace placeholders, and then AC then persists all these auto-generated files.

 * Files under `/etc/newrelic-agent-control`  are used for local configuration.
 These are provisioned by the customer using Ansible like tools.
 * Files under `/var/lib/newrelic-agent-control/fleet`  are used for remote configuration.
 These are centrally managed through New Relic fleet control, offering streamlined control for large-scale deployments.

-The Agent Control generates actual agent configuration files and places these under `/var/lib/newrelic-agent-control/auto-generated` after processing Agent Type + Agent Values.
+Agent Control generates actual agent configuration files and places these under `/var/lib/newrelic-agent-control/auto-generated` after processing Agent Type + Agent Values.

 ### OpAMP Capabilities

-Users can disable remote management just by commenting the `opamp` section in the  [Agent Control Configuration](#agent-control-configuration) file.
+Users can disable remote management just by commenting the `fleet_control` section in the  [Agent Control Configuration](#agent-control-configuration) file.

 ## Health

 ### Agents Health Reporting

-Following OpAMP specs, each Supervisor sends an AgentToServer message to Fleet Management after any health change.
+Following OpAMP specs, each Supervisor sends an AgentToServer message to Fleet Control after any health change.

 The message includes a detailed ComponentHealth structure containing information such as the agent's health status, start time, last error, etc.